danarchy85/py_artifactory_sync/README.md

 # py_artifactory_sync.py

-This branch is specifically for a python script which compares a remote repository to a local repository and copies over new or modified files.
+This python script compares a remote repository to a local repository and copies over new or modified files.

 The script depends on ArtificerRuby to generate configurations for authentication and repository groups and to cache the remote repository's artifacts, so run that first from